 This lush green tropical island is home to resident tropical fish, beautiful colorful corals, marine flora, tuna, amberjacks, wahoo, rays, turtles, enormous schools of fish, humpback whales, pilot whales, white tip sharks, black tip sharks, nurse sharks and occasionally great hammerheads, whale sharks, marlin and dolphin can be seen.
 Most of the action at El Caño Island can be seen between 30 - 100 feet with visibility between 50 - 100 feet.
-The best diving in the water surrounding El Caño is done from the yachts two dinghies of the Wind Dancer and Okeanos Aggressor.
+The best diving in the water surrounding El Caño is done from the yachts two dinghies.

 All charters to Caño Island are 8 days/7 nights that includes 6 days of diving.
 Of the 6 days of diving; 3 dives per day will be offered with one day 2 dives being offered plus a land tour to Corcovado National Park (San Pedrillo Station or Sirena Station), Sierpe River Mangroves, or Caño Island or Drakes Bay Hiking Tour (details below).
-During the week 3 night dives are offered.
 The Okeanos Aggressor I & II depart from the port town of Puntarenas.

 Getting There, Passport & Visa Documentation: